 One thing I do love about Nino and his way of doing things is that he’s so very traditional.
 His cooking is so traditionally Italian.
 The decor of the restaurant could be from the streets of Italy.
 And his approach to marketing is just so traditional.

 Nino is filling seats just by word of mouth.
-He doesn’t have a Facebook page, a Twitter profile, an Instagram feed or even a website.
-Yet the restaurant is getting booking after booking and in this day and age, I feel this speaks volumes.
+The restaurant is getting booking after booking and in this day and age, I feel this speaks volumes.
 With the food being some of the best I’ve eaten in a long time it’s hardly surprising.